 The Proponent is proposing to construct and operate an iron ore mine in Labrador West.
-The mine will be located approximately seven kilometres southwest from the Town of Wabush, and ten kilometres southwest from the Town of Labrador City.
+The mine will be located approximately seven kilometres southwest from the Town of

+Wabush, and ten kilometres southwest from the Town of Labrador City.
 The mine will produce approximately 8.6 million tonnes of iron ore concentrate annually over a 26-year mine life.
-The Project will include an open pit mine, conveyors, ore stockpiles, processing plant, ore concentrate load-out, access roads, workforce accommodations, and a railway corridor to connect to the Quebec North Shore & Labrador Railway.
+The Project will include the following components: an open pit mine, conveyors, ore stockpiles, waste management infrastructure, including overburden stockpiles, waste rock stockpiles, processing plant (wet/dry), water management infrastructure proposed to collect contact and non-contact water, such as dams, dikes, perimeter ditches, tailings ponds, settlement ponds, and collection ponds, ore concentrate load-out, access roads (new build/existing), workforce accommodations, and a railway corridor to connect to the Quebec North Shore & Labrador Railway.
 The EIS shall describe all components and sites that are needed to make the Project operational and viable.